-CIWEM’s Policy Team works with an extensive range of Special Interest Groups, Technical Panels and Networks to utilise the strong technical expertise of our members to ensure that the Institution is able to deliver high quality, timely outputs on a wide range of environmental issues.
+We work through a range of special interest groups and networks to harness the strong technical expertise of our members, ensuring that we deliver high quality, timely research, reports, advice and guidance on a wide range of environmental issues.

-We proactively inform policy development and change via our Policy Position Statements and more detailed technical and policy reports, bringing impartiality and evidence together for environmental benefit.
+We proactively inform policy development and change via our policy position statements and more detailed technical and policy reports, bringing impartiality and evidence together for environmental benefit.
 Browse the topic links below to view our policy work in these areas.

 If you’d like to get involved in any of our policy and technical work there are many opportunities to join a community related to your area of expertise.